usmcamgrimm/havamal-rebuild/README.md

 * Sanity CMS
 * Cloudinary
 * TailwindCSS
-* Styled Components
+* Styled-Components

 This started as a Gatsby project for Vets Who Code.
 I started it, then scrapped it, started again, then wrote the entire project in HTML, CSS, and JavaScript.

 I wasn't happy with the result and felt limited.
 I decided to re-write the project in Gatsby so I could work with React and incorporate some features from Gatsby.
 My goal was to learn different technologies while improving the speed and usability of the website.

-I started with TailwindCSS, and added styled-components to fill in some gaps.
+Wanting to expand my knowledge of CSS frameworks, I began styling with TailwindCSS, then added styled-components to fill in some gaps.